Department of Industrial Engineering

 Would you like to help the Department continue to provide world-class industrial engineering education and relevant, cutting-edge research?
 Below are some options to do just that!

-- Annual gifts to IE are generally unrestricted to help meet the greatest current needs
+• Annual gifts to IE are generally unrestricted to help meet the greatest current needs of the department.

 and enter account number: 30003454